The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 The primary goal of CH IRB is to review research studies to ensure that the following parameters are met:

 For more information on the Cottage Health Institutional Review Board or to request an IRB application to conduct research, contact Laura Isaacs, IRB Administrator, at firstname.lastname@example.org.

 How do you define "Research" and "Human Subject"?

 - Under DHHS regulations: Any systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge;

 - Under FDA regulations: Any experiment that involves a test article and one or more human subjects.

-- Under DHHS regulations: An individual about whom an investigator who is conducting research obtains: (1) data through intervention or interaction with the individual, or (2) identifiable private information;
+- Under DHHS regulations: An individual about whom an investigator is conducting research obtains: (1) data through intervention or interaction with the individual, or (2) identifiable private information;

-- Under FDA regulations: An individual who is or becomes a participant in research, either as a recipient of the test article or as a control; includes human specimens on which an investigational device is used.
+- Under FDA regulations: An individual who is or becomes a subject in research, either as a recipient of the test article or as a control; includes human specimens on which an investigational device is used.

 Does the DUC or IRB need to look at this project?

 Cottage Health uses the following two convened groups to review research and data requests: